 Now that you have taken the time to prepare for your surgery and for your recovery after surgery, all you have left to do is pack for the hospital.

 Schedule a Consultation

-If you have been recommended to get a total joint replacement, contact Summit Healthcare Orthopedic Center.
-Our practice serves Show Low, Arizona, and surrounding areas.
+If you have any questions or have been recommended to get a total joint replacement, contact Summit Healthcare Orthopedic Center at 928-537-4375.
+Our practice serves Show Low, AZ and the surrounding areas.